Elisa García Sáez

-Elisa García Sáez (1916-1936) was a trade unionist, radical feminist and anti-fascist that fought as a militiawoman in the Spanish Civil War.
+Elisa García Sáez (1916-1936) was a trade unionist, radical feminist and anti-fascist who fought as a militiawoman in the Spanish Civil War.

 Biography

 Elisa García Sáez was born in 1916, in the Sant Andreu district of Barcelona.
 She worked in the district's Fabra i Coats factory, where she first became involved in feminist and syndicalist activism, joining a young women's cooperative, as well as the General Union of Workers (UGT) and the Workers' Party of Marxist Unification (POUM).

 Following the outbreak of the Spanish Civil War, she took up arms and joined a column of the confederal militias on the Aragon Front.
 She was seriously injured during the bombardment of Tardienta by the Nationalists.
 She was transferred to the Republican hospital at Sarinyena, where she died of her injuries, on 24 August 1936.
 She was one of the first militiawoman to die during the war.

 Her obituary in Solidaridad Obrera declared:

 "[...]
 She did not accept a non-military role for women, since she understood that they had to fight like men and it was only up to cowards to refuse armed struggle [...]."